qlibs/ut/README.md

   - should be able to be used for CI reporting

 - Run-time tests vs Compile-time tests
-  - choice should belong to the user
+  - the choice should belong to the user

 ### Features